Installation Guide

 Verifying Installation

-To verify that Stoolap was installed correctly:
+To verify that Stoolap CLI was installed correctly:

 stoolap --version